kean/Nuke/README.md

 <img align="right" src="https://user-images.githubusercontent.com/1567433/59148850-1059b300-8a0e-11e9-95d5-0d4b4ffeaabc.png" width="360"/>

 Nuke is tuned to do as little work on the main thread as possible.
-It uses multiple optimization techniques to achieve that: reducing number of allocations, reducing dynamic dispatch, backing some structs by reference typed storage to reduce ARC overhead, etc.
+It uses multiple optimization techniques to achieve that: reducing the number of allocations, reducing dynamic dispatch, backing some structs by reference typed storage to reduce ARC overhead, etc.

 Nuke is fully asynchronous and performs well under stress. `ImagePipeline` schedules its operations on dedicated queues.
 Each queue limits the number of concurrent tasks, respects the request priorities, and cancels the work as soon as possible.
 Under the extreme load, `ImagePipeline` will also rate limit the requests to prevent trashing of the underlying systems.